 On 15 May 1934, Ulmanis staged a bloodless coup, establishing a nationalist dictatorship that lasted until 1940.

-In 1934, a coup led to the establishment of the autocratic dictatorship of Kārlis Ulmanis in Latvia.
+In 1934, a coup established the dictatorship of Kārlis Ulmanis in Latvia, leading to an increasingly autocratic state.

-Early in the morning of 24 August 1939, the Soviet Union and Nazi Germany signed the Molotov–Ribbentrop Pact, dividing Northern and Eastern Europe into spheres of influence, with Latvia assigned to the Soviet sphere.
+On 24 August 1939, the Soviet Union and Nazi Germany signed the Molotov–Ribbentrop Pact, which included a secret protocol assigning Latvia to the Soviet sphere of influence.

-On 5 October 1939, Latvia was forced to accept a "mutual assistance" pact with the Soviet Union, granting the Soviets the right to station troops on Latvian territory.
+In October 1939, Latvia was forced to accept a "mutual assistance" pact with the Soviet Union, allowing the Soviets to station troops on Latvian territory.

-In 1939, Latvia won silver medals in EuroBasket, losing the final to Lithuania by one point.
+In 1939, Latvia won silver medals in EuroBasket, after losing the final to Lithuania by one point.

 In 1939, the Latvia University of Life Sciences and Technologies was established on the basis of the Faculty of Agriculture.